AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: task-manager.png

-The :guilabel:`Tasks` view displays all running GPS operations currently running in the background, such as builds, searches, or VCS commands.
+The :guilabel:`Tasks` view displays all running GNAT Studio operations currently running in the background, such as builds, searches, or VCS commands.